kingjoshua0612/Simplilearn-Wipro-Phase-4-Project/README.md

 ## Dockerized

 This repo has been Dockerized for use in creating a Docker image.
-To do so, simply run `docker build . -t quiz` to compile the application into a Docker image.
-To run, use a command such as `docker run -p 3000:80 quiz` that would allow access via port 3000 to the running application.
+To do so, simply run `docker build . -t onlinetestportal` to compile the application into a Docker image.
+To run, use a command such as `docker run -p 3000:80 onlinetestportal` that would allow access via port 3000 to the running application.

 ## Further help